 You are done with the creative piece.
 Step away from the listing work and come back when you’re fresh.

 It is easy to identify small mistakes that got past your first read with a fresh set of eyes.
-Even better, you can have a third eye or somebody else help do away with what you’re unsure about or doesn’t serve you best.
+What’s even better, you can have a third eye or somebody else help do away with what you’re not sure or doesn’t serve you best.

-Apart from the title, description is essential to any listing you make.
-It’s a chance to paint a picture of your home’s positive aspects without exaggerating or adding unnecessary fancy words.
-You get good reviews and a reputation when you set expectations correctly.
+Apart from the title, description is the essential part of any listing you make.
+It’s a chance to paint a picture of all the positive aspects of your home without exaggerating or adding unnecessary fancy words.
+You get good reviews and reputation when you set expectations correctly.

-So, a concisely constructed listing with the client or tenant in mind not only portrays you as a passionate and professional landlord but also helps build rapport with many tenants to come and might reduce the period your property stays vacant again.
+So, with a concisely constructed listing that has the client or tenant in mind, not only portrays you as a passionate and professional landlord, but it also helps build rapport with many tenants to come, and might just reduce the period your property stays vacant ever again.